xercxis/P_zeta/README.md

 # P_zeta
-This repository contains the implementation and testing code of our paper: Topological or Non-topological?
-A Deep Learning Based Prediction
+The implementation code and testing dataset of the article "A machine learning based classifier for topological quantum materials" will be published in this repository.